GoodnessJames/alx-higher_level_programming/0x08-python-more_classes/README.md

 # Python - More Classes and Objects
-In the context of this project, I further honed my skills in object-oriented programming using Python.
+In the context of this project, I further honed my skills in object-oriented programming in Python.
 I delved into concepts such as class methods, static methods, distinctions between class and instance attributes, and the effective implementation of the special methods `__str__` and `__repr__.`